 What Are Luxating Patellas in Dogs?

-- Grade 1: The patella is able to be manually moved out of the groove but pops back into place easily with normal leg movement.
+- Grade 1: The patella is able to be moved out of the groove but easily pops back by itself.
 This is especially common in small breeds like Yorkshire terriers, Chinese crested, and Pomeranians.

-- Grade 2: The patella moves out of the groove in the knee frequently and may cause a dog to hold the affected leg up on occasion but still walks with it.
-Because of the difficulty in keeping the patella in the groove, trauma in the knee can occur over time.
+- Grade 2: The patella moves out of the groove in the knee frequently and may cause the dog to hold the affected leg up on occasion but it can be easily moved back to the correct location and the dog still often walks on it.
+Because the patella slips in and out of the groove so often, trauma in the knee can occur over time.

-- Grade 3: The patella is permanently out of the knee groove and the tibia, one of the lower leg bones, is twisted, and the groove where the patella should sit is very shallow.
+- Grade 3: The patella is out of the knee groove most of the time and the tibia, one of the lower leg bones, is moderately twisted.
+The groove where the patella should sit is very shallow.
+Some dogs may continue to use the leg but in an abnormal position.

 Signs of Luxating Patellas in Dogs

-A dog with a patella luxation will most often limp or hold up the affected hind leg when walking.
-They may also be reluctant to attempt to put weight on the leg with the luxating patella.
-Sometimes the knee cap is able to be visualized moving back and forth in a dog, but usually, a luxating patella is felt rather than seen.
+A dog with a patella luxation will often hold up the affected hind leg when walking.
+This may occur for a few strides after which they use the leg normally.
+They may also bear weight on the leg while it is bent at an unusual angle.
+Sometimes the knee cap is able to be visualized moving back and forth in a dog.

 If a chronic luxating patella has caused knee trauma over time, a dog may show signs of pain in their knee.
-Crying, licking at the knee, and an unwillingness to walk on the affected leg are good indications that a dog's knee is painful.
+Crying, licking at the knee, limping, and an unwillingness to walk on the affected leg can all be seen.

 Causes of Luxating Patellas in Dogs